hmenorjr/hmenorjr/README.md

 - NFT games

 ### Fun Fact ⚡
-I'm a game streamer, seasonal trader 📈📉 and athlete (🏀  and 🏂)
+I'm a game streamer, seasonal trader 📈📉 and athlete (🏀  and 🏂) who recently moved to Åland Islands, Finland.

 <!---
 hmenorjr/hmenorjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.